 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

-This ETF has heaviest allocation to the Healthcare sector--about 18.60% of the portfolio.
-Industrials and Information Technology round out the top three.
+This ETF has heaviest allocation to the Financials sector--about 20.20% of the portfolio.
+Information Technology and Healthcare round out the top three.

 Performance and Risk

 DEF seeks to match the performance of the Guggenheim Defensive Equity Index before fees and expenses.
 The Guggenheim Defensive Equity Index is comprised of approximately 100 stocks selected from the S&P 500 Index based on investment and other screening criteria.
 The companies selected have potentially superior risk-return profiles during periods of stock market weakness while still offering the potential for gains during periods of market strength.

 The ETF has added roughly 22.14% so far this year and it's up approximately 14.34% in the last one year (as of 07/17/2019).
 In the past 52-week period, it has traded between $41.71 and $53.97.